opnfv/yardstick/docs/testing/user/userguide/08-nsb_installation.rst

   cd yardstick
   ./nsb_setup.sh

-It will automatically download all the packages needed for NSB Testing setup.
+It will also automatically download all the packages needed for NSB Testing setup.

 System Topology:
 -----------------